Licensed motor car traders

 It is calculated on the dutiable value of the vehicle.
 Revenue Ruling DA.022 clarifies the meaning of dutiable value of a new motor vehicle.

-A licensed motor car trader (LMCT) has certain responsibilities under the Act regarding registration and payment of duty.
-There are also exemptions available to LMCTs.
-Chapter 9 of the Act contains the relevant provisions.
+A licensed motor car trader (LMCT) has responsibilities under the Act regarding registration and paying duty.
+There are also exemptions available to LMCTs, with Chapter 9 of the Act containing the relevant provisions.

 Registration and duty payments